skylynf/skylynf.github.io/_pages/about.md

 ---

 ## Introduction
-An interesting guy who majored in computer science.
-The undergraduate research direction is Evolutionary Computation and GPU-accelerating Algorithm.
-Undergraduate researcher in Evolutionary Machine Intelligence lab, advised by Prof. Ran Cheng.
+An interesting guy who majored in Computer Science.
+The undergraduate research direction is Optimization algorithm, Evolutionary Computation and GPU-accelerating Algorithm.
+Undergraduate researcher in Evolutionary Machine Intelligence lab, advised by Prof. Ran Cheng, Intern-researcher in Smart Dynamics Co., Ltd, supervised by Dr. Lei Ding.
 As a passionate person, sunny and cheerful, committed to helping others, has done a lot of volunteer services, and has strong leadership skills.
 Devote wholeheartedly to field of interest, have good enthusiasm and passion.

-GPA was relatively low, but did a good job in the course projects and received full marks for many professional courses.
-Not be keen on GPA calculation.
-Competed with many people whose GPAs were greater than 3.8 and won the university's motto scholarship, very proud of it.

-Click here to see [Statement on GPA](https://skylynf.github.io/files/Statement%20on%20GPA.pdf)

 ![Me at Library](/images/me_at_lib.png "Me at Library")